-The Governing body and proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Technical Guidance on the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
-Further guidance is found in Pg 24-26 Para 82-93 KCSiE 2022 & Equality Act 2010-Advice for schools.
+The Governing body and proprietors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Technical Guidance on the Public Sector Equality Duty), and local multiagency safeguarding arrangements.
+Further guidance is found in Keeping Children Safe in Education 2023 & Equality Act 2010-Advice for schools

 The Governing body facilitate a whole school approach to safeguarding involving everyone in school, ensuring that safeguarding is at the forefront and underpins all relevant aspects of process and policy development.
-These systems, processes and policies operate with the best interests of our children at their heart of what we do.
+These systems, processes and policies operate with the best interests of our children at the heart of what we do.

-The Governing body has appointed the Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding and child protection (including online safety).
+The Governing body has appointed the Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding and child protection (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).
 This is explicit in their job description, and they ensure that the DSL understands their responsibility in leading safeguarding across the school.
 They also ensure that the DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
-See Annex C KCSiE 2022
+See Annex C Keeping Children Safe in Education 2023

-The Governing Body has also identified a Deputy Designated Safeguarding Lead (DDSL) and Assistant Deputy Designated Safeguarding Leads (ADDSLs), who are trained to the same safeguarding standard as the DSL.
+The Governing Body has also identified a Deputy Designated Safeguarding Lead(s)(DDSL) and Assistant Deputy Designated Safeguarding Leads (ADDSLs), who are trained to the same safeguarding standard as the DSL.